-François-Marie Arouet (1694–1778), better known by his pen name Voltaire, was a French Enlightenment writer, deist, and philosopher.
+François-Marie Arouet (born November 21, 1694, Paris, France – died May 30, 1778, Paris, France), better known by his pen name Voltaire, was a French Enlightenment writer, deist, and philosopher.

-He was a versatile and prolific writer, producing works in almost every literary form, including novels, poems, essays, plays, as well as historical and scientific works.
-He managed to write over 20,000 letters and more than 2,000 books and pamphlets.
-One of his most famous books and the best example of his style is satirical novella Candide (1759).
+He was a versatile and prolific writer, producing works in almost every literary form, including novels, poems, essays, plays, and historical and scientific works.
+He wrote over 20,000 letters and more than 2,000 books and pamphlets.
+One of his most famous books and the best example of his style is the satirical novella Candide (1759).

-Voltaire’s works and ideas influenced many important thinkers of both the American and French Revolutions.
+Voltaire’s works and ideas influenced many thinkers of both the American and French Revolutions.

 It is difficult to free fools from the chains they revere.Le dîner du comte de Boulainvilliers (1767)